 - Internet access

-- Dining area with seating capacity for about 40 people and a fully-equipped kitchen (self-catering is not allowed).
+- Dining area with seating capacity for about 40 people and a fully-equipped kitchen.

 Self-catering is not allowed but three self-service buffet style meals are provided each day.
 Hot drinks and water are provided free of charge at all times.
 We aim to cater for visitors with allergies and special dietary requirements, please inform us in advance of your stay.